 Fit insulation tight around electrical boxes, plumbing and heating pipes and ducts, around exterior doors and windows and other protrusions.

-Keep insulation at a minimum [75] mm from heat emitting devices such as recessed light fixtures, and minimum [50] mm from [sidewalls of CAN/ULC S604 type A chimneys] [and] [CAN/CGA B149.1-15 and CAN/CGA B149.2-15 [type B] [and] [L] vents].
+Keep insulation at a minimum 75 mm from heat emitting devices such as recessed light fixtures, and minimum 50 mm from sidewalls of CAN/ULC S604 type A chimneys.

 Cut and trim insulation neatly to fit spaces.
 Butt joints tightly, offset vertical joints.
 Use only insulation boards free from chipped or broken edges.
 Use largest possible dimensions to reduce number of joints.